Allergies and the Immune System

 of an allergic reaction will vary depending on the type and amount of allergen encountered

-and the manner in which the body's immune system reacts to that allergen.
+and how the body's immune system reacts to that allergen.

 Allergies can affect anyone, regardless of age, gender, race, or socioeconomic status.

 Generally, allergies are more common in children.
-However, a first-time occurrence
+But a first-time occurrence can

-can happen at any age, or recur after many years of remission.
+happen at any age.
+Or it can come back after many years of remission.
 Hormones, stress,

 smoke, perfume, or environmental irritants may also play a role in the development